Bacterial Capsule: Importance, Capsulated Bacteria

 How was the bacterial capsule connected to the discovery that DNA is the genetic material?

-Why is the Streptococcus pyogenes capsule poorly recognized by the immune system?
+Why is the Streptococcus pyogenes capsule poorly recognised by the immune system?

 What is the string test and which organism does it identify?